shweme-hash/FUTURE_DS_03/README.md

  Key Insights

+Recognize the low subscription rate
--Subscription rates are relatively low, which suggests there is room to improve marketing efforts.
+Subscription levels are relatively low, indicating an opportunity to improve marketing effectiveness and customer acquisition strategies.
+Consider customer financial profiles
--Most customers have low account balances, which affects how we should target them.
+Most customers have low account balances, so targeting and messaging should be designed with limited financial engagement in mind.
+Focus on high-performing age group
--Middle-aged customers are more likely to subscribe compared to other age groups.
+Middle-aged customers are more likely to subscribe, so prioritize this group in campaigns and outreach efforts.
+Address inconsistent campaign performance
--Campaign results change a lot from month to month, showing inconsistent performance.
+Campaign results vary widely from month to month, suggesting a need to standardize, test, and optimize marketing strategies for stability.
+Deprioritize job category size as a predictor
--Having many people in a job category does not necessarily lead to more subscriptions or conversions.
+The number of people in a job category does not strongly influence subscription outcomes, so occupation alone should not drive targeting decisions.

 💡 Business Recommendations

 -Focus on customer segments that show higher conversion rates, especially based on age and financial  status.
 -Adjust campaign timing to align with months that historically perform better.
 -Customize marketing approaches for different job categories to improve relevance and response.
 -Develop targeted engagement strategies to better connect with customers who have low account balances.